 But even if they’re not in use, it’s important to store clean bedding for sanitary reasons.
 Storing freshly washed bed linens and blankets helps prevent damage to the fabric while they sit in storage, mold and mildew growth, and even unwanted odors.
 All that aside, it’s also just nice to have clean bedding at your disposal whenever you need it.
 (Any house guests you have over will appreciate it, too!)

 As you prep your bedding for storage, a good rule of thumb is to fully wash all sheet sets, pillowcases, and blankets.
-You can use discretion on whether or not your comforters and larger duvets need a full launder before storage.
+You can use discretion on whether or not your comforters and larger duvets need a full launder.
 For instance, if you are only storing a vintage quilt in your linen closet for a month or two, it might be best to fluff it up and shake out the fabric outdoors before storing to save it from the stress of laundry.
-You could also opt to get it dry cleaned if it has been a long time since it has been properly cleaned.
+You could also opt to get it dry-cleaned if it has been a long time since it has been properly cleaned.

-Any bedding that is dirty should absolutely be cleaned before putting it into storage.
-It’s even more important to make sure the fabric is completely dry prior to storing.
+One important note: Make sure all fabric is completely dry before storing.
 Any dampness can promote mold and mildew growth.

 - Wash bedding in cold water on a delicate cycle.
 Excessive hot water can degrade the fabric.
-Use a small amount of gentle detergent because too much soap leaves sheets stiff.
+Use a small amount of gentle detergent.
+Too much soap can leave sheets stiff.

 - Dry bedding in a large enough dryer on low to medium heat.
-To make sure the comforters are evenly dried, use dryer balls, which keeps the fabric from bunching.
+To ensure the comforters are evenly dried, use dryer balls that keep the fabric from bunching.

 - Take bedding out of the dryer right away.
 Doing laundry is never fun.
 But don’t procrastinate taking your bedding out of the dryer once it’s done.
 This step makes sure that you don’t store bedding with wrinkles.